AiradWasti/Network-Scanner/README.md

 <h2>Description</h2>
-This Bash script is designed to manage firewall rules using either iptables or UFW, providing functionality to add or remove rules based on user input.
-The script first checks if it is run with root privileges.
-It then prompts the user to select between iptables and UFW for managing firewall rules, followed by a choice to either add or remove a rule.
-The user is then asked to provide the IP address, port, protocol (TCP/UDP), and action (allow/deny).
-Based on these inputs, the script executes the corresponding function to update the firewall rules accordingly, ensuring the system's network security configurations are appropriately managed.
+This Bash script is a network scanner that uses nmap to identify and provide details about active devices within a specified network range.
+It begins by checking if nmap is installed, prompting the user to install it if not found.
+The script then validates the provided network range and displays usage instructions if the input is incorrect or missing.
+Upon validation, it conducts an initial nmap scan to identify active devices within the network range.
+The script extracts and lists the IP addresses of these active devices and performs a more detailed version scan on each one in parallel.
+The results offer insights into the services and versions running on the active devices, enhancing network visibility and security assessment capabilities.
 <br />